Judge orders U.S. government to seek consent to give data to AT&T, Time Warner

 AT&T is expected to use the data to show that previous mergers did not lead to price increases for content as a way to bolster its argument that this deal also will not lead to higher prices when cable companies seek to buy content.

-AT&T and Time Warner are seeking data from five programmers, including Walt Disney Co (DIS.N), Twenty-First Century Fox (FOXA.O), Viacom Inc (VIAB.O), Discovery Communications Inc (DISCA.O) and Scripps Networks Interactive Inc (SNI.O), according to the judge’s order.
+AT&T and Time Warner are seeking data from five programmers, including Walt Disney Co, Twenty-First Century Fox, Viacom Inc, Discovery Communications Inc and Scripps Networks Interactive Inc, according to the judge’s order.

-They are also seeking it from distributors Comcast Corp (CMCSA.O), Charter Communications Inc (CHTR.O), Cox Communications Inc and Altice USA Inc (ATUS.N), the judge’s order said.
+They are also seeking it from distributors Comcast Corp, Charter Communications Inc, Cox Communications Inc and Altice USA Inc, the judge’s order said.

 Leon had given access to confidential information to the court, Justice Department lawyers and staff, service providers and AT&T and Time Warner’s outside counsel.